Digital Signatures Explained: Discover Important Details, Benefits, and Practical Advice

 FAQs – Common Questions About Digital Signatures

-What is the difference between a digital signature and an electronic signature?
+What is the difference between digital and electronic signatures?

 Are digital signatures legally valid?

-Can a digital signature be forged?
+Can digital signatures be forged?

 Do digital signatures expire?

-Is internet access required to verify a digital signature?
+Is internet access required for verification?

 Conclusion